How do I use a view's column header arrows?

 Arrow #2 examples

-you switch to Chronologies > by Issue/Topic.
+you switch to the first view in the Chronologies group, [L+ Chronologies > by Event date].
 Selected document(s) remain selected in the new view.

-Note, that the selected fact was not a chronological event.
-Since only chronological fact(s) can appear in the Chronologies, by Issue/Topic view, in this case, the profile is not present to select, and cursor is placed at an arbitrary fact or the first in the view.
+In this case, the selected fact was not a chronological event.
+Since only chronological fact(s) can appear in the [L+ Chronologies > by Issue/Topic] view, there is nothing to select and the cursor is placed at an arbitrary fact or the first in the view.